jeap-admin-ch/jeap/README.md

   A Maven plugin for generating Java trust stores, making it easy to handle certificate management.

 - **[jeap-message-type-registry](https://github.com/jeap-admin-ch/jeap-message-type-registry)**
-  Defines a standardized message types used by jEAP libraries and products.
+  Defines standardized message types used by jEAP libraries and products.

 - **[jeap-test-message-type-registry](https://github.com/jeap-admin-ch/jeap-test-message-type-registry)**
   Message type registry used internally by jEAP for testing purposes.